 This charge is considered the advance deposit and typically is less than $100 per day of your stay, though can increase with larger and more expensive hotels.
 In any case, reputable hotels should inform guests of this "down payment" at the time of booking as to avoid any unnecessary surprises.
 At this time, hotels may also notify you of additional fees like parking, pet charges, or cleaning fees, if applicable, though these, too, should be listed on the hotel's website.

-Warning: If you're using a debit card instead of a credit card to pay for your hotel room, the hotel will automatically deduct the full amount of the advance deposit from your bank account.
-Unlike credit cards, which allow for a "hold" on the funds available to your credit, debit cards are attached only to direct funds, so be careful you don't overdraft your account before you've even stayed in the room!
+Note: If you're using a debit card instead of a credit card to pay for your hotel room, the hotel will automatically deduct the full amount of the advance deposit from your bank account.
+Unlike credit cards, which allow for a "hold" on the funds available to your credit, debit cards are attached only to direct funds, so be careful you don't overdraft your account before you've even stayed in the room.

-Always Check the Cancellation Policy Before Booking
+Check the Cancellation Policy Before Booking

-Because advance deposits can get quite expensive on higher-caliber hotels like the Ritz-Carlton, guests hoping to reserve a room but unsure if they'll make it in time for check-in should always remember to check the specific hotel's cancellation policy, which oftentimes includes a passage that says advance deposits are non-refundable.
+Because advance deposits can get quite expensive on higher-caliber hotels like the Ritz-Carlton, guests hoping to reserve a room but unsure if they'll make it in time for check-in should always remember to read the specific hotel's cancellation policy, which oftentimes includes a passage that says advance deposits are non-refundable.

 Especially when booking on popular holidays or when a big event is happening, hotels may increase the strictness of their cancellation policies.
-In any case, most also require advanced notice—which ranges from 24-hours to a full week before the reservation date—before cancellation to avoid any additional fees.
+In any case, most also require advanced notice—which ranges from 24 hours to a full week before the reservation date—before cancellation to avoid any additional fees.